EricSSartorius/bloctime/README.md

 ###The Timer

-There are 2 components to Bloc Time, a timer and a task list.
 To keep this application in its minimalist form, The timer is not adjustable.
 The timer is first set at 25 minutes for unineruptted work/study.
 Next, the timer is reset for a 5 minute break.
 This cycle continues but every 4th cycle the break timer is set for 30 minutes.

 ###The Task List